jay-tux/nexion/player/curses.md

  Curse of Lithomancy | <i></i>
  --- | ---
  Base DC | 8
- Trigger | When the afflicted creature touches an nonmagical object that's not made of stone.
+ Trigger | When the afflicted creature touches an nonmagical inanimate object that's not made of stone.
  Duration | 40 hours.
  At higher levels | For each level beyond the first, the duration is extended by 1d8 hours.
  Base Effect | There is a 20% chance that the object turns to stone.